Devoxx 2008: JavaFX, Java 7 and dynamic languages

 Of course, there is a lot more to write on Devoxx, since the amount of information is huge.
 Fortunately, all talks during the conference will be published on Parleys.com as podcast or vodcast.
 Interesting talks I attended where by Brian Goetz on concurrency in Java.
 During this talk, he presented the Fork/Join package, which could be part of Java 7.
 Goetz also did a talk together with Alex Buckley on the new JVM features to enable better performance of dynamic languages such as JRuby and Groovy.
 Bill Venners – author of the book ‘Programming Scala’ – did an very interesting talk on Scala during which he mainly focussed on writing tests in Scala.
 Two Jetbrains developers presented how IntelliJ IDEA coped with alternative languages and how it coped with multi-language projects and especially the cross-language refactoring features.
 Another talk by the tech-lead of the Jersey JAX-RS reference implementation introduced JAX-RS, which can be used to develop RESTFul web applications.
 Of course there was also a delegation of the Java Posse team doing a Live Java Posse-podcast during which the guys from Attlassian gave away free beers.
 So all in all, Devoxx was really interesting for me and I attended a lot of interesting sessions which gave me inspiration for a while to experiment with some new languages and technologies!
 Hopefully I’m back next year!

 This entry was posted on Saturday, December 13th, 2008 at 16:21 and is filed under conferences, English, java, Software.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.